mattermost/mattermost-handbook/operations/research-and-development/product/release-process/feature-release.md

     - Cut release branches for server and mobile
         - Merge database upgrade before cutting the branch
         - Update [model/version.go](https://github.com/mattermost/mattermost-server/blob/master/model/version.go#L16)
-        - Point translation server and CI servers to the release branch after cutting
+        - Point CI servers to the release branch after cutting
         - Update https://prev.test.mattermost.com to the previous release version
    - Prioritize reviewing, updating, and merging of pull requests for current release until there are no more tickets in the [pull request queue](https://github.com/mattermost/mattermost-server/pulls) marked for the current release
       - After the cut-off, any PRs that include significant code changes require approval of the Release Manager before merging